-Your tax-deductible donation is vital for helping us send outstanding young women and men abroad to acquire deep knowledge of global cultures and affairs—a mission as important today as when the Institute of Current World Affairs was founded in 1925.
+Your tax-deductible donation is vital for helping us send outstanding young professionals abroad to acquire deep knowledge of global cultures and affairs—a mission as important today as when the Institute of Current World Affairs was founded in 1925.
 Institute fellows have become some of our nation’s leading experts in international societies, based on the unique fellowships designed by our founders Charles R. Crane and Walter Rogers.
 We continue their tradition with your support.